 ✔️Does the guide speak English?
 (If you don’t speak Spanish, ensure you have an English-speaking guide.
 Most are.)

 ✔️Is there a full briefing with the actual guide the day/night before the Jungle Trek.
 (This should be provided.)

 ✔️How many people will be on the tour?

 (Take this answer with a grain of salt.
-One couple were told 10 people and ended up on a private tour, just the two of them.
-We were also told to expect 10 people and there were 20 people in our big group.)
+One couple we met was told to expect a group of 10 people and they ended up on a private tour, just the two of them.
+We were also told to expect 10 people, but there were about 20 people in our big group.)

 ✔️What extra costs will you be responsible for covering during the Jungle Trek.
-(This should be minimal and we’ve outlined them below.)
+(This should be minimal and we’ve outlined additional costs below.)